World energy can not

 is needed fast.

 8] Design the lowest cost mirror guidance.
-Given that heliostat mirrors may number in the thousands for a large solar plant, this could be the biggest opportunity to substantially slash the cost of concentrated solar power.
-The heliostat mirror field is half the installation cost for CSP electricity generation and constitutes almost all of the cost of heat generation installations for instance, for industrial heat needs, to replace existing burners, and augment conventional plants with solar energy whenever possible.
+Given that conventional heliostat mirrors may number in the hundreds of thousands for a large solar plant, this could be the biggest opportunity to substantially slash the cost of Concentrated Solar Power.
+The heliostat mirror field is half the installation cost for CSP electricity generation and constitutes almost all of the cost of heat generation installations for instance, for industrial heat needs, heating large building, to replace existing burners, and augment conventional plants with solar energy whenever possible.
 (See next example on how ultra-low-cost mirror fields can be designed.).

-9] Don’t depend on subsidies or over-supply discounts.
+9] Don’t depend, and wait on, on subsidies or over-supply discounts.
 Doing all above will lower the cost so much that it will eliminate the need depend on these or wait for them to appear.

 EXAMPLE: HELIOSTAT MIRROR GUIDANCE AT HALF THE COST OR BETTER

-The overall strategy: Instead of depending on hundreds of thousands of expensive servo-controlled motors, controllers, sensors, and gearboxes, the ultra-low-cost strategy would be to couple almost all mirrors together mechanically, all driven by a few common “master” drives..
+The overall strategy: Instead of depending on hundreds of thousands of expensive servo-controlled motors, controllers, sensors, and gearboxes, the ultra-low-cost strategy would be to couple mirrors together mechanically.

 One might say: "Sounds good!
 Why hasn't this been done before."
-The answer is that the design of mechanical couplings is not trivial because each heliostat mirror must be uniquely positioned based on its location relative to the tower target, Each mirror must go through its unique daily motion to precisely reflect sunlight to a stationary tower throughout each day.
+The answer is that the design of mechanical couplings require advanced design expertise, because each heliostat mirror must be uniquely positioned based on its location relative to the tower target, Each mirror must go through its unique daily motion to precisely reflect sunlight to a stationary tower throughout each day.